-I’ve been writing this brain health blog since 2013, and it has become one of my life’s great passions – my ‘north star’.
-I wake up every morning buzzing with excitement about the day ahead.
+I’ve been writing this brain health blog since 2013, and it has changed my life and my career in extraordinary ways.

-People who have meaning and purpose in their life have lower risk of Alzheimer’s disease and cognitive impairment in later life.
+Purpose in life reduces risk of Alzheimer’s disease and cognitive impairment

-Dr David Bennett, Director of the Memory and Aging Unit at the Rush Medical Centre in Chicago, published this finding in a paper in the Archives of General Psychiatry in 2010.
+Drs David Bennett and Pamela Boyle the Rush Medical Centre in Chicago, published this finding in a paper in the Archives of General Psychiatry in 2010.

-The project studied more than than 900 community-dwelling older people (i.e. people living in aged care facilities or residential communities) without dementia who were enrolled in the Rush Memory and Aging Project.
+The project studied more than than 900 community-dwelling older people without dementia.

-The psychological tendency to derive meaning from life’s experiences and to possess a sense of intentionality and goal directedness that guides behaviour.
+The study defined ‘purpose in life’ as: the psychological tendency to derive meaning from life’s experiences and to possess a sense of intentionality and goal-directedness that guides behaviour.

 - I feel good when I think of what I have done in the past and what I hope to do in the future.